srikanth0655/assignment2-naini/README.md

 ---
 Maryville to Kansas City
-1.The bus journey time between Maryville and Kansas City is around 1h 40m and covers a distance of around 95 miles.
+1. The bus journey time between Maryville and Kansas City is around 1h 40m and covers a distance of around 95 miles.
-2.The fastest bus normally takes 1h 40m.
-Operated by Jefferson Lines, 3.the Maryville to Kansas City bus service departs from Maryville, MO and arrives in Kansas City, MO
+2. The fastest bus normally takes 1h 40m.
+Operated by Jefferson Lines,
+3. the Maryville to Kansas City bus service departs from Maryville, MO and arrives in Kansas City, MO